 Do you feel like no matter how hard you try, you never do well with school tasks?

 Don't give up!
-Learning about metacognition and using 3 metacognitive strategies can help you be more successful in the classroom and in life!
+Learning about metacognition and metacognitive strategies that can help you be more successful in the classroom and in life!

 What is Metacognition?

 Metacognition is thinking about how you think and learn.

 This awareness will allow you to develop skills and routines that will help you:

 study more effectively with better focus and stronger intention

 All 3 phases have one thing in common: self-questioning.

 think more deeply about and connect with the information you're learning

 discover what you need to do to understand and remember a concept